rwieruch/blog_robinwieruch_content/react-fetching-data.md

 <hr class="section-divider">

 Even though you don't necessarily need to abstract away your data fetching layer with higher order components, I hope that you have learned the basics about data fetching in React.
 You can find the finished project in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-data-fetching" %}}.
+If you like it, make sure to star it.